jadecobra/python_tdd_exercises/source/functions.rst

   Calling the function_ without ``last_name`` - ``w_default_arguments('jane')`` - would be the same as calling it with the default value - ``w_default_arguments('jane', last_name='doe')``

-* I add another assertion_ to show that I can still call the function_ with different inputs
+* I add another :ref:`assertion<AssertionError>` to show that I can still call the function_ with different inputs

   .. code-block:: python
     :lineno-start: 62